Moderator (town official)

 A moderator is an official of an incorporated town who presides over the town meeting, and in some cases, other municipal meetings.
 In the United States, the New England town is best known for the town meeting form of government.
 The office of moderator exists in at least Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.

 Maine

-The moderator serves for the duration of the meeting at which he or she is elected.
+The moderator serves for the duration of the meeting.
 The election of the moderator is presided over by the town clerk.

 Massachusetts

 Massachusetts moderators serve a term of one or three years, depending on the choice of each town.
 Vacancies in the office of moderator are filled by the voters.
 If the moderator is absent from a meeting, the voters elect a temporary moderator.

 Some town moderators have the ability to directly appoint the town's finance committee; and in other towns, appoint a committee to appoint the finance committee.

 New Hampshire

 Moderators serve for two years, beginning at the conclusion of the meeting at which they are elected (or when they qualify, if later).
 In addition to presiding at town meeting, moderators are the chief election officials.

 In cities, moderators are in charge of polling places.